Welcome at RacingNews365

 A tyre test in the near-perfect RB19 at Silverstone in the days after that race ended with Ricciardo setting a time that would have put him on the front-row of the grand prix itself, just a couple of tenths slower than Max Verstappen's pole time.

 It appeared Ricciardo's career had been rescued.
-If he performed well alongside Yuki Tsunoda, and Sergio Perez underperformed at Red Bull, then maybe he could return to the seat he never should have left in 2019 to join Renault.
+If he performed well alongside Yuki Tsunoda, and Sergio Perez continued to under-deliver at Red Bull, he might be able to return to the seat he never should have left in 2019 to join Renault.

 But that is a lot of dominoes that needed to fall in the right order, and aside from two standout performances in Mexico City 2023 and the Miami 2024 sprint, Ricciardo never got even close to showing any flashes of his previous self.